Sharrnah/whispering/documentation/plugin-creation.md

 The `init` method is called at the initialization of whispering tiger, right after the settings file is loaded.

+The _optional_ method `sts` is called when a recording is finished (which is sent to the STT model).
+This function gets the audio recording to be processed by the plugin.

 The _optional_ methods `on_enable` and `on_disable` are called when the plugin is enabled or disabled.

 The _optional_ method `stt_intermediate` is only called when a live transcription result is available.
 Make sure to use the `stt` function for final results.